mohamedazizmaamar/mohamedazizmaamar/README.md

 <br/>

-This is Shaheer Ahmad.
+This is Maamar Aziz.
 As a fan and enabler of Microsoft Technologies, my goals include continuous learning and career growth, with an adaptive approach to new technologies.
 Actively participating in the Power Users Community, I strive to contribute by solving queries and offering practical solutions through my blog.
 Beyond work, I find pleasure in reading novels, playing badminton, and engaging in E-Sports.

 - 🔭 I’m currently working on **Microsoft Technologies**